Azmi120/Education-Video-Metadata-Extraction/README.md

 We randomly selected educational youtube videos along with its audio transcript.
 The curated dataset of the video and audio transcript can be found in LearnLab Summer School Proj Dataset.xlsx

+The code to prompt LLM using LangChain can be found in the Jupyter Notebook "LearnLan.ipynb"

+To measure how reliable LLM generated metadata from the video were, two researchers manually tagged the "question” “context” and “solutions” properties returned by LLMs as either correct or incorrect.
+Based on Cohen’s Kappa coefficient, the inter-coder reliability for this coding showed κ = 0.60.

+We found that LLMs stuggled from accurately extracting the context of a question posed by the presenter in the video only using its audio transcript.
+We discuss the errors in LLM generations in our presentation "LearnLab EDM Track Presentation.pdf"